 'A really heart-warming idea to give all of the children a buddy bear to keep them company until which time they could all be back together again.’
 Y6 parent

-PHASE-Hitchin is a charity which has supported a number of our Year 6 children with workshops focusing on emotional and physical well-being.
+PHASE-Hitchin is a charity which supports our Year 5 & 6 children with their emotional and physical well-being.
 They run a series of workshops focusing on:

 We encourage children to follow a balanced diet and that forms part of our curriculum.
 As part of the Government's Healthy Eating Scheme all children in KS1 are offered a piece of fruit or vegetable at break time.
 Parents of KS2 children can opt in to the scheme or provide their child with a healthy snack for break time.